This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

 - Optional - Garnish with cilantro and a squeeze of lime juice

-- In a large pan, sauté onions, mushrooms, and bell peppers in olive oil over medium heat for 5-8 minutes.
+In a large pan, sauté onions, peppers, and mushrooms in olive oil over medium heat for 5-8 minutes.
 Add the garlic, curry powder, red curry paste, salt, and pepper.
 Cook for 1 minute to let the flavors meld.

 Add the sweet potato, carrots, and chickpeas.
 Mix to coat the veggies in the paste.
 Add the vegetable broth, stir and cover.
 Bring it to a simmer then reduce the heat to low and cook for 10-15 minutes, or until sweet potatoes and carrots are tender and can easily be pierced with a fork.

-- Reduce the heat to medium-low, and stir in the cashew milk.
-Let cook for 5-10 minutes to let flavors meld.
+Stir in the cashew or coconut milk.
+Cook for 5-10 minutes to let the flavors meld.

-- Serve immediately over yellow rice and garnish with cilantro and a squeeze of fresh lime juice.
+Serve over yellow rice and garnish with cilantro and a squeeze of fresh lime juice.

 If you make this red curry chickpeas and vegetable dish for dinner and post a picture on Instagram, please tag me using the hashtag #StaceyHomemaker so I can see your delicious creation!

 NEVER MISS A STACEY HOMEMAKER CREATION!